 - Provisions for children and others living in the home;

 - Loss of gun rights.

-It is therefore essential for defendants in domestic violence cases to take swift action to protect their rights long before a case goes to trial.
-We can even help you request a hearing to dispute whether the imposition of a protective order is appropriate in your case.
-A Lincoln domestic abuse attorney from Berry Law will work tirelessly to defend you against criminal charges.
+It is essential for defendants to take swift action to protect their rights long before a case goes to trial.
+The attorneys at Berry Law can even help you request a hearing to dispute whether the imposition of a protective order is appropriate in your domestic violence case.

 Get in Touch with a Lincoln Domestic Violence Attorney Today

 Facing allegations of domestic violence can be overwhelming.
-Not only could a conviction result in serious penalties like fines and jail time, but an accusation alone could result in the imposition of restrictive protective orders.
+Not only could a conviction result in severe penalties like fines and jail time, but an accusation alone can lead to the imposition of restrictive protective orders.
 Even before a case goes to trial, a protective order could force you to move out of a home, leave a job, cease contact with your children, and surrender your firearms.

-From day one, a Lincoln domestic violence lawyer will be prepared to protect your interests.
+From day one, a Lincoln domestic violence lawyer will protect your best interests.
 Contact our team of dedicated attorneys today to get started on your defense.